 P20: An exploratory grant is a self-explanatory award that provides monetary assistance to support development planning, preliminary facts and figures, and group meetings required to undertake a wide-ranging multi-project program.

 P30: Center core grant is funded independently from subdivided projects assigned to a multidisciplinary group of independent investigators working on joint research programs contributing to the common parent project.
 P30 provides the assistance needed to organize shared resources and facilities fairly available to every member of the research team.

 P50: Specialized center award supports every aspect of the research; whether it’s basic, clinical, or translational.
 It even provides assistance to projects that may involve additional supportive actions such as extended patient-centered care necessary to the main research.
 P50 grants, unlike P01, are usually only established after NIH institutes, and centers publish an announcement of a request for applications (RFA) and their methodical needs.

 Common Multi-Project Grants Factors

-You need to pay special attention to projects collaboration with each other as well as the common goal at the program development stage.
-The NIH-NIAID requires you to have a minimum of two mutually related projects that are also in correlation with the underline objective of the research program.
+You need to pay special attention to projects’ collaboration with each other as well as the common goal at the program development stage.
+The NIH-NIAID requires you to have a minimum of two mutually related projects that are also correlated with the underline objective of the research program.
 Both or more of your interrelated projects should also have individual scientific merit to allow separate standing.
 You need to have one institution decided upon jointly among the members of investigators groups to act as the grantee.
 This grantee organization will be legally responsible for funds accountability.